chains-project/classport/README.md

 The embedded class files can be packaged together with the application, or just added to the classpath in place of the "regular" versions of the class files.
 ### Extracting Phase

 This is the phase in which the supply chain information is extracted.

+At the moment, the repository contains 3 versions that implement this phase: Java, C and Rust.

+#### Java
-It can be done dynamically or statically.
+The Java version allows both stati and dynamic analysis It can be done dynamically or statically.

-#### Dynamic Analyser

 The `classport.agent`
 package contains a Java agent that can be run alongside the Classport-ified JAR.
-This agent logs all the supply-chain data for classes that get loaded, and prints a dependency tree from these at the end.
+This agent logs all the supply-chain data for classes that **get loaded**, and prints a dependency tree from these at the end.
 This way, the dependency tree will consist of only those dependencies that were actually used at runtime.

-#### Static Analyser

 The `classport.analyser` package contains two tools for statically analysing and modifying JAR files.

+#### Rust
+This version can detect the dependencies that are **executed** at runtime with a method granularity.

+#### C
+Same as Rust.
+In progress, not available now.

 ## Usage